-Of course, affiliate marketing is about the partnerships formed between advertisers and publishers, and the RAIC meetings also demonstrated some of the innovation that’s being driven by publishers to broaden their offering to advertisers and in doing so grow their own businesses.
+Of course, affiliate marketing is about the partnerships formed between advertisers and publishers, and the RAIC meetings also demonstrated some of the great publisher innovations to broaden their offering to advertisers and grow their businesses.

-This was highlighted by Tom Howard, Head of Sales at ShopBack, the largest cash back and rewards platform in Asia-Pacific: “Our strategy is all about broadening our offering, and moving towards a ‘full funnel’ proposition.
-While cash back is our heritage, we’ve launched a price comparison tool to bring consumers to our platform higher up the funnel, have started to move into the content space and are working a lot with influencers.
+According to Tom Howard, Head of Sales at ShopBack, the largest cashback and rewards platform in Asia-Pacific: “Our strategy is all about broadening our offering, and moving towards a ‘full funnel’ proposition.
+While cashback is our heritage, we’ve launched a price comparison tool to bring consumers to our platform higher up the funnel, have started to move into the content space and are working a lot with influencers.
 The more we offer ourselves, the greater our ability to follow the customer’s journey from search to sale.
 That can only benefit the advertisers we work with, and it’s interesting that we’re now building relationships with brand marketing teams as well as affiliate teams.”

-This innovation by publishers – not only in broadening the offering from individual publishers, but in new affiliate models, from card-linked offers to live-streaming – provides advertisers with the chance to test new approaches to finding the right audience with the right proposition at the right time.
+Publisher innovations – not only in broadening the offerings but also in the development new affiliate models like card-linked offers and live-streaming – give advertisers opportunities to test new approaches to finding the right audience with the right proposition at the right time.

 “While different publisher types allow us to show the business we can align to objectives beyond sales conversion.
 But when entering new markets, it’s important to establish the commercial foundation first, demonstrating the ability of affiliate to deliver revenue, and then expand.”

-Over the coming weeks and months, we’ll be distilling more of the contributions from the meetings into a number of pieces of content.
-Central to these will be a blueprint for high-performance affiliate marketing which will act as a guide for advertisers using affiliate marketing models strategically, and a reference for publishers in broadening their own offerings.
+We were thrilled with the enthusiasm, positivity, and expertise that everyone brought to the table.
+Thanks to all the participants from across the globe representing different industries and publisher models.
+Over the coming weeks and months, we’ll be distilling more of the contributions from the meetings into multiple pieces of content.
+Top on the list will be a blueprint for high-performance affiliate marketing which will act as a guide for advertisers using affiliate marketing models strategically, and a reference for publishers in broadening their own offerings.

-The initial meetings have given us renewed enthusiasm and great optimism – not only for the potential success of RAIC as an industry collective, but for the ongoing success of affiliate marketing as a discipline.
+These initial RAIC meetings have filled us with enthusiasm and optimism – not only for the potential success of RAIC as an industry collective, but for the ongoing success of affiliate marketing as a discipline.